azurermtemplates/azurermtemplates/mongodb-on-centos/README.md

-# Create a Virtual Machine from an Image
+# Install Mongo DB on a CentOS Virtual Machine using Custom Script Linux Extension

 <a href="https://azuredeploy.net/" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to create a Virtual Machines from a specified image during the template deployment.
+This template deploys Mongo DB on a CentOS Virtual Machine.
 This template also deploys a Storage Account, Virtual Network, Public IP addresses and a Network Interface.

 Below are the parameters that the template expects